TusharYaar/SitePalette/README.md

 - [x] Save feature
 - [x] List of previously used colors and apply them to the
 - [x] Apply Custom color
-- [x] Made Pricing, Dashboard, Editorial
+- [x] Made Pricing, Dashboard, Editorial, Shopping Site
 - [x] More Details Shown on Hover
 - [x] Make Error Template
 - [x] Add A Tour